maueeza/aboutMe-quiz/README.md

 # How much do you know me quiz app
+Developed using
+1. JavaScript
+2. NodeJS

-A small CLI Quiz app to understand how well do you know me
+It is a small CLI Quiz app to understand how well do you know me